WINGSPAN THEATRE CONSERVATORY

 We aim to have about 30 middle school students and 45 high school students each summer.
 The middle school students are all in one musical together.
 The high school students are split into two casts—a musical and a play.

 I hate musical theatre and only want to do a straight play.
 Can I choose to just sign up for the play?

-Unfortunately, no. If you are applying for the Wingspan Players (middle school), all students will be cast in a musical.
+If you are applying for the Wingspan Players (middle school), all students will be cast in a musical.
 If you are applying for the Wingspan Ensemble (high school), all students are cast in either the play or the musical.
-Students do not get to choose where they get cast.
-If you are only interested in being in a play and will be miserable if you are cast in a musical, this may not be the program for you.
+You can tell us your preference, but students do not get to choose where they get cast.
 We believe it is important for all of our students to stretch themselves and often ask them to work outside of what they are normally used to doing in an effort to expand their range and experience.

 I love theatre but I am not a performer.
 Do you have a program for students interested in working on the technical side of theatre?

 This is something we can absolutely consider!
 If you would be interested in joining us as a technical theatre student, please contact us via the contact link below and we can discuss the possibility.
 This opportunity, however, would only be for someone currently in High School.
 We could not make accommodations for a Middle School technical theatre student at this time.

 Can I apply to the program if I do not live in New York City?

 Absolutely!
 We have had students from all over the country (and even from other countries) in the past.
 If it is not possible for you to come to New York City for an audition, please contact us and we can discuss your options for the audition.
 Please note, however, that we do NOT provide housing or transportation so you would need to organize that on your own.

 Who should I ask to write my recommendation?